 Don’t forget to serve with ranch or blue cheese for dipping!

-CAN YOU MAKE THEM AHEAD OF TIME?
+CAN YOU MAKE CROCKPOT TURKEY MEATBALLS AHEAD OF TIME?

-The meatballs can be mixed and made one to two days ahead of time (do everything before you get to searing them) and then just stored in the fridge until you are ready to sear them and cook them in the slow cooker with the buffalo sauce.
+These crockpot turkey meatballs can be mixed and made one to two days ahead of time (do everything before you get to searing them) and then just stored in the fridge until you are ready to sear them and cook them in the slow cooker with the buffalo sauce.

-You can easily make these turkey meatballs gluten free by substituting gluten-free breadcrumbs or another gluten-free binding agent (like Rice Chex or arrowroot flour) for the Panko breadcrumbs.
+Substitute gluten-free breadcrumbs or another gluten-free binding agent (like Rice Chex or arrowroot flour) for the Panko breadcrumbs.

 If you are using gluten-free breadcrumbs, substitute for the Panko in equal amounts.